GaloisInc/argo/docs/SAW.rst

   to populate the array with.

 ``field lvalue``
-  A struct field to be assigned to.
+  A field of a struct.
 There are two additional fields:

   - ``base``: A :ref:`Crucible Setup value<setup-values>`, the structure containing the field to assign to.
   - ``field``: The name of the field to assign to.

 ``element lvalue``
-  An array element to be assigned to.
+  An element of an array.
 Theer are two additional fields:

   - ``base``: A :ref:`Crucible Setup value<setup-values>`, the array to be indexed for assignment.
   - ``index``: An integer giving the index into the array to be assigned to.